sPHENIX-Collaboration/analysis/PhotonConversion/README.md

 Note that my photons were 5-30 GeV uniform distribution while the ATLAS study was fixed 20GeV.

 - This package was presented to the simulations group in https://indico.bnl.gov/event/5447/

+**Macros**
+cluster2Plotter.C:example root macro for plotting some cluster information from the truth TTree